Toni-sys/Tribute-One_Page-Web_Project/README.md

 Web Development | One page | Tribute to Tzilacatzin.

-Description: A tribute page to the Mexica Warrior "Tzilacatzin"
+Description: A tribute page to the Mexica Warrior "Tzilacatzin".

-About the project: Smoke Effects using Vanilla Js, animations with CSS Keyframes, full responsive.
+About the project: Smoke Effect on the text, Vanilla Js, Flexbox,animations with CSS Keyframes, full responsive.

 Author: Tony-sys